Community living areas

 • make laws (in the Territory parliament) to enable Aboriginal people to apply for small CLAs to be carved out of pastoral leases

 For people who have been dispossessed of their traditional lands, CLAs are a small concession that they might be able to win (through a long and difficult process).
+For some communities, a CLA meant stronger tenure, because by the late 1980s they had no formal lease.

 Each CLA title is held by a community corporation or association.
 It cannot be resumed by the government, or sold, and it enables Aboriginal people to prevent some mining and exploration.